NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/app-state.md

 You can reference Session from `HttpContext` once it is installed and configured.

+> [!NOTE]
-Note: If you attempt to access `Session` before `UseSession` has been called, you will get an `InvalidOperationException` exception stating that "Session has not been configured for this application or request."
+> If you attempt to access `Session` before `UseSession` has been called, you will get an `InvalidOperationException` exception stating that "Session has not been configured for this application or request."

 Warning: If you attempt to create a new `Session` (i.e. no session cookie has been created yet) after you have already begun writing to the `Response` stream, you will get an `InvalidOperationException` as well, stating that "The session cannot be established after the response has started".
 This exception may not be displayed in the browser; you may need to view the web server log  to discover it, as shown below: